Gradient-based optimization of scatterer arrangements based on the T-matrix method: Optimization results

 The electromagnetic scattering responses of the clusters were measured in the direct forward and backward directions, with the results shown in~Fig.~\ref{experiment}\subref{expc}.
 The simulation results with CST Studio Suite are demonstrated as a cross-check in Fig.~\ref{experiment}\subref{expd}.
-Generally, an excellent agreement can be seen, and we observe a tremendously enhanced forward-to-backward scattering ratio of $10^2$ and beyond at or close to the design frequency.
+Generally, good agreement is observed, with a tremendously enhanced forward-to-backward scattering ratio of $10^2$ or more at or near the design frequency.
 Slight deviations occur, nevertheless, between experiment and simulations.
-After testing the sensitivity of the response to uncertainties in some selected parameters, we attribute the frequency shift of the observed response peak to minor uncertainties in the positions of the spheres, rather than to inconsistencies in the material properties.
-The weakening of a secondary resonance with an enhanced forward-to-backward scattering ratio at higher frequencies, as seen in the experiment when compared to the simulations, can be related to the observation that, in the integrated quantity, this peak is even less pronounced.
-Thus, the experimental conditions in the measurement process effectively approach this situation as well.
-Experimentally, we are not measuring the scattering into a single direction, as considered in the simulation, but a small but finite angular domain.
-That weakens the observed secondary resonance.
-Further details of the experimental realization, along with more measurement results, are provided in the Supplementary Information.
+After testing the sensitivity of the response to uncertainties in some selected parameters, we attribute the small frequency shift and larger value of the observed scattering ratio peak to minor uncertainties in the positions of the spheres, rather than to inconsistencies in the material properties.
+Further details of the experimental realization, along with more measurement results and a sensitivity analysis, are provided in the Supplementary Material.
 Nevertheless, we can conclude from these experiments that the inverse designs we provide can be translated into tangible technology.